devgen124/komandir/public_html/wp-content/plugins/google-captcha/readme.txt

 * NEW : Ability to add Google Captcha (reCAPTCHA) into standard forms was added.

 == Upgrade Notice ==

+= V1.84 =
+* The compatibility with new WordPress version updated.
+* New features added.

+= V1.83 =
+* Bugs fixed.

+= V1.82 =
+* The compatibility with new WordPress version updated.
+* New features added.

+= V1.80 =
+* The compatibility with new WordPress version updated.
+* New features added.

+= V1.79 =
+* The compatibility with new WordPress version updated.
+* Bugs fixed.

+= V1.78 =
+* Plugin optimization completed.
+* Usability improved.

+= V1.75 =
+* The compatibility with new WordPress version updated.
+* Plugin optimization completed.
+* New features added.
+* Bugs fixed.

 = V1.74 =
 * The compatibility with new WordPress version updated.